-Talk to us - in the first instance contact your child's class teacher; if you still have concerns you can contact the Headteacher, Ms Zoe Avastu or SENCo, Mrs Andrea Jordan.
+Talk to us - in the first instance contact your child's class teacher; if you still have concerns you can contact the SENDCo, Miss S Pates or the Headteacher, Ms Z Avastu.
 We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to do the same with us.